Tequila, Jalisco: The town and the beverage

 The beverage called tequila is really a variety of mezcal, made wholly or mostly from the blue agave plant.
 This plant is native to the Tequila area so this version of mescal was named after the town.
 Use of the agave plant goes far back into the pre-Hispanic period.
+Traditionally, it was cultivated to combat soil erosion, used as an element in house construction, in the production of cleaning products, and more.
 The "piña" (lit. pineapple) or heart of the plant was used by the indigenous peoples cooked as a sweet, and as the base for a fermented alcoholic beverage.
 This beverage was called mescal by the native people and was much like what is called pulque today.
-By the time the Spanish arrived, the natives had begun to cultivate the plant.
+By the time the Spanish arrived, the natives had already been cultivating the plant.
 The Spanish first considered taking the plant back to Spain but decided to develop it and its product in Mexico.

 The Spanish introduced distillation to turn the native fermented mescal into what is now known as tequila.
+The original mescal was already a well-known drink that was sold in towns regularly, and when the Spanish discovered this they used it as the source product for distillation.
+It was an excellent product because by 1546, soldiers were obliged to mix their water with these agave alcohols, as drinking water was often contaminated.
+Drinks made from Agave plants rose in popularity very quickly.
+Agave products were prized to the extent that they were objects of trade over considerable distances, for example, from Arizona’s Grand Canyon as much as 450 km eastward to consumers on the Colorado Plateau.

 The first large-scale distillery was created in 1600 and over the colonial period demand for the drink resulted in some of the oldest, still-operating enterprises in this area such as: "La Rojeña", founded in 1795; "El Tigre" (now La Constancia) founded in 1823; Destiladora de Occidente (now "Tequila D’Reyes") founded in 1840; La Perseverancia (now Tequila Sauza) founded in 1873; El Llano (now Tequila Azteca) founded in 1876; La Mexicana (now Tequila Orendain) founded 1879.